 When I woke up my mind was clearer.
 I had a vague memory of the events up until the time I reached the pavilion but these were slender, like a spider’s web in a hailstorm, and threatening to disintegrate if I thought about them too hard.
 I drifted off again.
 When I came to, Tim was once again sitting at my bedside.

-This time he was a bit less confrontational and I was a bit stronger.
+This time he was slightly less confrontational and I was slightly stronger.
 We went over again the bits that he knew and I could remember.
-The entire story was only mine to tell but my mind had, perhaps charitably, erased several parts of it: whether permanently or not, time would tell.
+The entire story was only mine to tell but my mind had, perhaps charitably, erased parts of it: whether permanently or not, time would tell.
 I sensed that the complete narrative would not show me up in a good light.
 Amnesia would probably be my friend.